KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 PIE: \*h₂eph₃ol- "apple"
 COGN: OHG _apful_, OCS _ablъko_, Lith. _óbuolas_, Osc. _Abella_ (Toponym)
 SEE: [\*abalnā "apple-tree"](#abalna)
-ETYM: The geminate _-ll-_ in OIr. could have arisen under analogical influence of \*abalnā "apple-tree".
+ETYM: The geminate -_ll_- in OIr. could have arisen under analogical influence of \*abalnā "apple-tree".
 The Celtic forms can be derived from the oblique cases of the PIE l-stem, with the nom.sg. \*h₂eph₃ol (or \*h₂eph₃ōl) / gen.sg. \*h₂(e)ph₃los.
 It is assumed here that \*h₃ voiced the preceding \*p (as in \*piph₃eti "drinks" > Skt. _píbati_), but there is no independent evidence for a laryngeal in the word for "apple", so the alternative PIE reconstruction \*h₂ebol- (with the rare phoneme \*b) is also possible.
 REF: [EDPC]

 ### <a id="abanko">\*abanko- "beaver" (n)</a>